tomjaguarpaw/trainings/lynda/fostering-collaboration/managing-remote-employees.md

 * Apply balance.
 Don't assume they know what you think they're doing right.

-* Coevaluate.
+* Co-evaluate.
 Ask them what they think went wrong or badly.

 ## Deciding what success looks like